ervandew/eclim/src/doc/content/vim/common/project.rst

   [-d <project_dependency> ...]

   - **-p**: Optional argument used to specify the project name.
-If ommitted, eclim will use the last segment of the project's path, with any spaces replaced with underscores, as the project name.
+If omitted, eclim will use the last segment of the project's path, with any spaces replaced with underscores, as the project name.
   - **-n**: Required argument which specifies a space separated list of project natures (java, php, etc.) to add to the